Mission

 Claire Mallinson

-Claire joined the Board in December 2019, she is passionate about the Sunrise Project’s mission and purpose and brings strategic expertise, business acumen and leadership experience.
-Claire has a deep understanding of campaigning and the power of activism across international boundaries with over 30 years of senior leadership experience with environmental, human rights, disability and cancer research INGOs/NGO’s in Australia and around the world.
+Claire joined the Board in December 2019, she is passionate about The Sunrise Project’s mission and purpose, and brings strategic expertise, business acumen, and leadership experience.
+Claire has a deep understanding of campaigning and the power of activism across international boundaries with over 30 years’ senior leadership experience with environmental, human rights, disability, and cancer research INGOs/NGOs in Australia and around the world.

-Claire was the National Director (CEO) of Amnesty International Australia (AIA) for twelve years and part of Amnesty International’s Global Leadership Team for a decade.
-Whilst National Director of AIA Claire oversaw the growth of AIA’s supporters by 400% and the delivery of significant human rights wins in Australia, Asia Pacific and globally.
-She built, led and developed key partnerships including business leaders, major funders, Indigenous communities and elders and civil society leaders and activist groups and was part of the Board team that developed and implemented major governance reform.
-Claire is an advisor, coach and mentor to CEO’s, senior executives and Boards and is a Member of AICD, Chief Executive Women, and Women on Boards.
+Claire was the National Director (CEO) of Amnesty International Australia (AIA) for 12 years and part of Amnesty International’s Global Leadership Team for a decade.
+Whilst National Director of AIA, Claire oversaw the growth of AIA’s supporters by 400% and the delivery of significant human rights wins in Australia, Asia Pacific, and globally.
+She built, led, and developed key partnerships including business leaders, major funders, Indigenous communities and elders, and civil society leaders and activist groups and was part of the Board team that developed and implemented major governance reform.
+Claire is an advisor, coach, and mentor to CEOs, senior executives and Boards and is a Member of AICD, Chief Executive Women, and Women on Boards.

 Ceren Ayas